 We had a location to meet our guide, Gregory, but once off the ship, we discovered it was a long walk from the boat to meet him.
 Only specific taxis could enter the port area, so Gregory was not responsible for the long walk.
 He quickly identified us as we approached him and were on our way.

-Gregory is Ukrainian, not Canarian, speaks excellent English and is exceptionally knowledgeable about the Island of Tenerife.
-We enjoyed our tour the day before on our tour with Manila, but it was undoubtedly easier to converse with Gregory.
+Gregory is Ukrainian, not Canarian, speaks excellent English, and is exceptionally knowledgeable about the Island of Tenerife.
+We enjoyed our tour the day before with Manila, but it was undoubtedly easier to converse with Gregory.

-Our half-day tour, identified as the “Go West—VIP Private Tour to Masca, Garachico & El Drago in Tenerife,” promised a half-day private taxi tour through many of the Island’s natural highlights.
+Our half-day tour, the “Go West—VIP Private Tour to Masca, Garachico & El Drago in Tenerife,” promised a half-day private taxi tour through many of the Island’s natural highlights.

 Gregory drove us through the Teno Mountains to the village of Masca, Garachico, which was once the Island’s first capital.